26 Miles (Santa Catalina): History

-Their biggest hit was "26 Miles (Santa Catalina)," which reached number 2 in 1958.
-The record sold over one million copies, earning a gold disc.
-Glen Larson also receives credit for writing the song, as he contributed to the lyrics.

 Cover versions

 The song was covered by Dent May on his album Dent May & His Magnificent Ukulele.

 Influences

 The song served as an influence to Beach Boys singer Brian Wilson, as well as Jimmy Buffett.
 Neil Peart, lyricist/drummer of the band Rush, recalls that it is one of the first pop music songs that he remembers listening to as a child, stating "I heard that song many times that year (1958).
 The chorus echoes readily in memory, with its lilting shuffle."

 In popular culture

 The song was one of many California-related songs played throughout "Sunshine Plaza" in the original Disney California Adventure.

 The song was featured playing on a radio in the opening scene of Bad Times at the El Royale.